 RingCentral MVP is a cloud Messaging, Video communications, and Phone system designed to simplify and streamline workflows while increasing productivity across communication channels.

-Admins can use pre-made reporting templates that automatically monitor over 35 KPIs relating to call quality, hold times, resolution rates, agent performance, team meetings, quality of service, and more.
+With RingCentral phone system admins can use pre-made reporting templates that automatically monitor over 35 KPIs relating to call quality, hold times, resolution rates, agent performance, team meetings, quality of service, and more.
 Real-time alerts instantly notify managers when performance standards fall below pre-set thresholds.

 How Much Does RingCentral Cost?